filebrowser/filebrowser/docs/configuration.md

 Or you can use the web interface to manage them via **Settings** → **Global Settings**.

-## Shell commands
+## Command Execution

+> [!CAUTION]
+>
+> The **command execution** functionality has been disabled for all existent and new installations by default from version v2.33.8 and onwards, due to continuous and known security vulnerabilities.
+You should only use this feature if you are aware of all of the security risks involved.
+For more up to date information, consult issue [#5199](https://github.com/filebrowser/filebrowser/issues/5199).

-Within Filebrowser you can toggle the shell (`< >` icon at the top right) and this will open a shell command window at the bottom of the screen.
+Within File Browser you can toggle the shell (`< >` icon at the top right) and this will open a shell command window at the bottom of the screen.
+This functionality can be turned on using the environment variable `FB_DISABLE_EXEC=false` or the flag `--disable-exec=false`.

-**By default no commands are available as the command list is empty**
+By default no commands are available as the command list is empty.
 To enable commands these need to either be done on a per-user basis (including for the Admin user).

 You can do this by adding them in Settings > User Management > (edit user) > Commands or to *apply to all new users created from that point forward* they can be set in Settings > Global Settings

 > [!NOTE]
 >
-> If using a proxy manager then remember to enable websockets support for the Filebrowser proxy
+> If using a proxy manager then remember to enable websockets support for the File Browser proxy

 > [!NOTE]
 >